amtesire/Blog/README.md

 * Writers can delete their post

 ## Known Bugs
-unfortunately the link doesn't not work the one deployed to heroku
+The button of comments and delete doesn't work unfortunately.

 ## Technologies Used
 * Python Version 3.6